 I want to try to give folks–especially Orwell Bible Church–periodic (hopefully daily!) reports on my days.
 Not everyone has Facebook, so giving updates there would miss folks.
 Most of OBC’ers have email, so hopefully this will do 🙂

-During the morning I cleared our driveway of last night’s 4-5 inches of snow, then finalized things for Sunday (bulletin, opening congregational reading of Psalm 79), published an ACCC Ketcham post
+During the morning I cleared our driveway of last night’s 4-5 inches of snow, then finalized things for Sunday (bulletin, opening congregational reading of Psalm 79), published an ACCC Ketcham post, and finished packing.

 Drove to Cleveland airport (CLE) with Trish and Lydia, flew through TSA (precheck!!!!).
 A long day and a half before me: depart CLE at 5pm with a 3 or so hour layover in Atlanta.
 Then leaving Atlanta at 10:30pm for Santiago, Chile, arriving there by 10am Tuesday.
 After a 7 hour layover and customs there the last leg of the trip will take me to Puerto Monty, Chile, arriving there by 7pm God willing.